MERLIon-Challenge/merlion-ccs-2023/readme.md

 - featuring more than 100 voices
 - over 300 recordings manually annotated by at least 2 multilingual transcribers

-To access the MERLIon CCS dataset, please register for the challenge [here](https://ntusingapore.qualtrics.com/jfe/form/SV_1LY2Irep9sEkITk?jfefe=new).
-More information can be found on [our website](https://sites.google.com/view/merlion-ccs-challenge/).
+More information on can be found on [our website](https://sites.google.com/view/merlion-ccs-challenge/).

 ## Evaluation plan
-- [v1.2](https://bit.ly/merlion-ccs-eval-plan-v1-2) (Last Updated on 17th Feb 2023)
+- [v1.2](https://arxiv.org/abs/2305.19493) (Last Updated on 17th Feb 2023; Uploaded to arXiV on 31 May 2023)
 - [v1.1](https://bit.ly/merlion-ccs-eval-plan-v1-1)
 - [v1.0](https://bit.ly/merlion-ccs-eval-plan-v1)